Carmella’s Cafe & Dessert Bar

 - Hot Tea$4.50

-oliver pluff tea company charleston sc white - green - english breakfast - masala chai - hibiscus mint decaf - chamomile decaf
+oliver pluff charleston white peony - gunpowder green english breakfast - masala chai hibiscus mint decaf - chamomile decaf

-oliver pluff tea company charleston sc white - green - english breakfast - masala chai - hibiscus mint decaf - chamomile decaf
+oliver pluff charleston white peony - gunpowder green english breakfast - masala chai hibiscus mint decaf - chamomile decaf

 - Steamer$3.50